thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

      alpn=h2 dohpath=/dns-query{?dns} ohttp )
 ~~~

-Clients still need to perform some verification of oblivious DNS servers,
+Clients still need to perform some verification of oblivious DoH servers,
 such as the TLS certificate check described in {{DDR}}.
 This certificate
 check can be done when looking up the configuration on the gateway
 as described in {{config-fetch}}, which can either be done directly,